dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 versions, npm integrity values, SHA-256 checksums, and license files.
-When updating these assets, regenerate the compiled Tailwind file from `statics/css/asyncz-tailwind.input.css`, update the manifest, and run the dashboard static-asset tests plus a wheel/sdist build.
+When updating these assets, regenerate the compiled Tailwind file from `statics/css/asyncz-tailwind.input.css`, update the manifest, and run the dashboard static asset tests plus a wheel/sdist build.

 ## Security headers